Our Labels & Standards

 Labels

 FalseThe claim/statement is demonstrably false.
 The photo/video has been doctored.
-Stories investigate factual validity of the claim and/or the authenticity of photo/video.
+Stories prove that the information is not substantiated with facts or totally made up.
+Stories investigate the factual validity of the claim and/or the authenticity of the photo/video.

 No evidenceThe claim cannot be substantiated with evidence in any way.
-Used when the information is very likely made up, or a group of information does not constitute evidence logically in any fashion.
+Used when the information is very likely made up, or a group of information does not constitute evidence logically in any fashion, often with unsubstantiated causal associations or cherry-picked partial facts).

 InvestigationThe story looks into a series of misinformation and/or its ecosystem on a specific topic.
 It tries to verify multiple claims and/or examines a larger narrative.